Browse Deployment & Clients

 Relay setup and configuration

-Install the ScoutDNS Relay inside your network for per-subnet policy, LAN-aware logging, encrypted upstream DNS, and local-domain forwarding to your domain controllers.
+Install the ScoutDNS Relay for per-subnet policy, LAN-aware logging, encrypted upstream DNS, and local-domain forwarding.

 The ScoutDNS Relay is a lightweight service that runs inside your network.
 It acts as a local forwarding resolver: internal queries (to your domain controllers, printers, internal apps) stay on the LAN, while public queries are forwarded over DoH to the ScoutDNS cloud for filtering and logging.